dry-rb/dry-rb.org/source/gems/dry-auto_inject/how-does-it-work.html.md

 layout: gem-single
 ---

-dry-auto\_inject adds _constructor dependency injection_ to your objects.
-It achieves this by defining two methods in the module that you mix into your class.
+dry-auto\_inject enables _constructor dependency injection_ for your objects.
+It achieves this by defining two methods in the module that you include in your class.

-First, it defines `.new`, which resolves dependencies from the container that you haven’t passed as explicit arguments.
-It then passes these arguments onto `#initialize`, as per Ruby’s usual behaviour.
+First, it defines `.new`, which resolves your dependencies from the container, if you haven't otherwise provided them as expicit arguments.
+It then passes these dependencies as arguments onto `#initialize`, as per Ruby’s usual behaviour.

-It also defines `#initialize`, which receives these dependencies as arguments, and then assigns them to instance variables.
+It also defines `#initialize`, which receives these dependencies as arguments and then assigns them to instance variables.
 These variables are made available via attr\_readers.

 So when you specify dependencies like this: